Raphtory/raphtory.github.io/docs/user-guide/export.md

     --8<-- "python/getting-started/export.py:ingest_data"
     ```

-## Exporting to Pandas Dataframes
+## Exporting to Pandas dataframes
 As we are ingesting from a set of dataframes, let's kick off by looking at how to convert back into them.
 For this Raphtory provides two functions `to_vertex_df` and `to_edge_df` as part of the `export` module.
 As the names suggest, these extract information about the vertices and edges respectively.

 ### Vertex Dataframe

 To explore the use of `to_vertex_df` we first we call the function passing only our graph.
-As we don't set any flags this exports the full history by default which can be seen within the printed dataframe.
+As we don't set any flags this exports the full history, which can be seen within the printed dataframe.
 The `property` column for `ServerA` has been extracted and printed so this can be seen in full.

 To demonstrate some of the flags which can be utilised, we call `to_vertex_df` again, this time disabling the update and property history.
 You can see in the second set of prints that now only the most recent property values are present and the `update_history` column has been removed.